What is Argon and Why is It Used for Welding?

 Argon as a shielding gas produces cleaner and stronger welds.
 Welders use regulators and flow meters to control the flow of the argon from the gas tank to the welding torch.

 You can find high-quality SPARC welding equipment here.
-We offer an outstanding 1 to 2 year USA warranty on most of our welding supplies.
+We offer an outstanding Lifetime USA warranty on most of our welding supplies.